 Signal Productions, a creative agency and video production studio in the U.K., did this wonderfully when they created their video case study of a Personalized Video campaign they did for Tesco.

-The case study clearly presented the challenge, solution, and a “how we did it” wrap-up that helped potential clients understand how their video team could do the same for their marketing campaigns.
+The case study clearly presented the challenge, solution and concluded with a “how we did it” wrap-up.
+This approach is great because it educates potential clients on the agency’s capabilities and inspires confidence in their ability to do the same for the client’s campaigns.

-And they chose a video that not only looks good but showcases impressive technology (in this case, personalization), delivering an immediate wow-factor to viewers.
+Moreover, Signal Productions chose a video that not only looked good but showcased impressive technology (in this case, personalization), delivering an immediate wow-factor to viewers.

 Here’s a peek at the Tesco video if you’d like to see.